sschoener/sschoener.github.io/_posts/2025-05-08-invisible-loads.md

 }
 ```

-It looks like we are accessing a local variable, but we are actually telling the compiler to reload `this->Size` in every loop iteration.
+It looks like we are accessing a local variable `Size`, but we are actually telling the compiler to reload `this->Size` in every loop iteration.
 When I say this the common replies are:
  * "Why don't you just use a prefix for members? `m_Size`?" - That helps, but it still does not insert the friction of having to type `this->m_Size`.
 Friction is a tool to discourage people from doing stuff they should not do without thinking about it (see [this post]({% post_url 2024-09-16-get-people-to-do-the-right-thing %})).
  * "Should people really think about this?" - In some software domains, they absolutely should.
 I don't know your context, but your answer will obviously depend on that.
 I am saying "I don't like this", not "this is a universal truth."
  * "Does the compiler not automatically get rid of the load?" - Well, sometimes.
 Maybe.
 Unless you call a function and the compiler can't rule out that it changes this field.
 Or maybe your function gets big and someone hardcoded a limit into the compiler for it to just give up on large functions.